 We recommend electric fencing be turned on at all times; they are designed to be electrified.
 Electric fences work because horses learn that when they contact the fence, they receive a shock.
 This teaches the horse to stay away from the fence line.

 Electric horse fence rails are not as strong as most non-electric options because they are not designed to withstand constant contact from horses.
 If you don’t keep the fence electrified, your horse will be more likely to contact the fence.
-If your horse has some experiences with the fence when it is not electrified, it may lose respect for the fence and may be tempted go through it.
-This produces unnecessary wear-and-tear or abuse to the fence and puts your horse at risk to an accident.
+If your horse has some experiences with the fence when it is not electrified, it may lose respect for the fence and could become tempted to go through it.
+This produces unnecessary wear-and-tear or abuse to the fence and puts your horse at risk of an accident.

 The cost to keep an electric fence on 24 hours a day is quite minimal and is well worth the extra costs per month to keep your animals safe!
 If you're unsure whether your electric fencing is operating adequately, we offer electric fence testers.